TobyJef/starfighters/README.md

 - Submarine (3 grid spaces)
 - Destroyer (2 grid spaces)

-Due to different publications found of the game Battleships found around the word, ship names, ship and grid sizes can vary.
+Due to different publications found of the game Battleships found around the word, ship names, sizes and gameboards can vary.

 - More information on the game Battleships can be found at [link to wikipedia.com](https://en.wikipedia.org/wiki/Battleship_game)